sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ## Application concepts

-Applications and services that are part of the Flex offering.
+Description of the applications and services that are included in the Flex offering.

 ### Admin API